 Ron Fletcher studied directly under Joe and Clara Pilates and is responsible for introducing and popularizing the Pilates Method in the West Coast.

-Ron is known for having evolved the Pilates Method while maintaining the intention of the work.
-With Clara Pilates permission, he brought the work to standing and added elements of barre to enhance the function of the exercises.
+He is known for having evolved the Pilates Method while maintaining the intention of the work.
+With Clara Pilates permission, Ron brought the work to standing and added elements of barre to enhance the function of the exercises.
 He also developed the Fletcher Towelwork® to improve integrity strength and balance in the upper body.